 Configure High Availability.
 Configure the load balancers, site(s), and reverse proxies.
 Configure AM for session high availability and server failover.
 For information about deploying AM behind a load balancer and configuring sites, see "Installing Multiple Servers" in the Installation Guide.
 For an example of a reverse proxy with AM, see Simple Apache Reverse Proxy for AM with Certificate-Based Authentication.

 Prepare the Agent Configuration.
 Prepare the agent profile, agent authenticator, and configuration for a Java or web agent.
-For more information, see Creating Agent Profiles in the ForgeRock Access Management Java Agents User Guide or Creating Agent Profiles in the ForgeRock Web Agent User Guide.
+For more information, see Create Agent Profiles in the Java Policy Agents documentation or Create Agent Profiles in the Web Policy Agent documentation.

 Install Agents.
 Install web or Java agents depending on the Java container or web server type.
-For more information, refer to the ForgeRock Web Agents documentation and the ForgeRock Access Management Java Agents documentation.
+For more information, see Install Java Agent in the Java Policy Agents documentation or Install Web Agent in the Web Policy Agents documentation.

 Customizing the AM User Interface.
 Customize AM for your organization.
 For information on customizing the AM user interface, see the UI Customization Guide.

 Install Identity Gateway.
 Determine which IG deliverable to install (whether federation is involved).
 Prepare the Apache Tomcat, JBoss, Jetty, Oracle WebLogic app servers for installation.
 Install IG.
 See the IG documentation for details.

 Plan Application and Host Backup.
 Determine your backup strategy including LDIF exports, file system backups, tar files, and so forth.
 Also, consider log rotation and retention policies.
 For more information on backups, see "Backing Up and Restoring Configurations" in the Setup and Maintenance Guide.